-Course # 118081 Credit: .50 Length : Semester 1 Year Taken: 10-12 Prerequisite: None Fee: \$5.00
+Course # 118081 Credit: .50 Length: Semester 1 Year Taken: 10-12 Prerequisite: None Fee: \$5.00

-Content: If you are interested in a hands-on active class that deals with the outdoors then this class is for you.
-This course focuses on Forestry, wildlife, and land conservation.
-If you are interested in working outside, or finding a job dealing with natural resources and the DNR, take this class.
-Learn hands on from real foresters and DNR officials.
-Activities will include: forestry, real deer processing, land zoning/descriptions, soil science, controlled burnings, real issues in conservation, spend time outside and at the school forest, orienteering, outdoor survival, and doing real life deer population surveys.
+Content: This is a hands-on course that deals with the outdoors and focuses on forestry, wildlife, and land conservation.
+If you are interested in working outside, or finding a job with natural resources and the DNR, take this class.
+Learn hands-on from real foresters and DNR officials.
+Activities will include: running a saw mill, building and putting up wood duck houses real deer processing, land zoning/descriptions, working with foresters at active logging sites, real issues in conservation, spend time outside and at the School Forest, orienteering, soil management, and doing real-life deer population surveys.